Gigahawk/clickwheel_reverse_eng/README.md

     - `CPHA` = 0
     - `DORD` = 1 (LSB first)

+### Event Packet

+These packets are sent from the clickwheel to the CPU when the clickwheel experiences a event (button press/release, touch down/drag/up)

-### First Byte
+#### First Byte
 First byte is seems to be a packet header, always `0x35`

-### Second Byte
+#### Second Byte
 Second byte is button statuses (1 for pressed)

 | MSB |   |      |            |      |      |        | LSB |
 |-----|---|------|------------|------|------|--------|-----|
 | ?   | ? | Menu | Play/Pause | Prev | Next | Center | ?   |

-### Third Byte
+#### Third Byte
 Third byte is clickwheel touch location, it starts from `0x00` at the top (Menu button), increases in increments of 2 going clockwise, stopping at `0xBE`, for a total of 96 unique positions.
 > Note: pressing buttons may cause the clickwheel to report random touch locations, these should be ignored (see below)

-### Fourth Byte
+#### Fourth Byte
 The fourth byte is clickwheel touch enabled.
 It is `0x00` when there is no finger on the clickwheel (any changes to clickwheel touch location should be ignored).
 It is `0x80` when there is a finger on the clickwheel (clickwheel is reporting correct clickwheel touch location).

+### Commands

+Commands are sent from the CPU to the clickwheel by setting CFG1 = 0.

+#### Sleep

+The clickwheel can be put to sleep by sending `95 02 00 C0`.

+In this state, the clickwheel will only send event packets for button events, not touch events.

+As far as I can tell, the clickwheel will automatically wake when a button is pressed, however the iPod will send some commands to the clickwheel when it wakes up.
+The clickwheel will start emitting touch events after a button is pressed even if MISO is severed after putting the clickwheel to sleep.

+#### Init 1???

+The CPU will send `1D 01 00 C0` when it wakes from sleep.
+The clickwheel is expected to reply with `75 04 02 00`

+#### Init 2???

+The CPU will send `95 82 00 C0` after the first init command (only seems to happen if the clickwheel can send its reply)

 ## Low Power Modes

 The iPod supports two types of low power mode:
 - Power off
-    - Main processor is in deep sleep, waits for interrupt from BTN1, only way to wake from this state is to press the  center or menu button
+    - Main processor is in deep sleep (clickwheel in sleep too?), waits for interrupt from BTN1, only way to wake from this state is to press the  center or menu button
 - Sleep
-    - Not sure what the main processor is doing, any button press will wake from this state, but not a touch event.
-        - How does this work?
-It doesn't seem like any of the pins react to the other buttons other than the data line.
-Is the processor really using cycles to decode the data and check if a button has been pressed?
+    - Main processor and clickwheel goes to sleep, touch events do not get emitted, only button events